 Statistics Related to LGBTQ Representation in STEM

-There is a long history of LGTBQ representation in the sciences.
+There is a long history of LGBTQ representation in the sciences.
 However, according to the group Queer in Stem, more than 40% of queer scientists have not disclosed their sexual identity to colleagues.
-In his 2018 study, Bryce Hughes, an assistant professor of education at Montana State University, found that students who identify as LGBQT were far less likely than straight students to make it to the fourth year of a STEM program.
+In his 2018 study, Bryce Hughes, an assistant professor of education at Montana State University, found that students who identify as LGBTQ were far less likely than straight students to make it to the fourth year of a STEM program.

 Despite this, there are some bright spots for the LGBTQ community in STEM.
-Grace Williams grew up as a poor minority in the southern U.S. She was the only student of color in her honors program in high school and one of three women in her honors engineering program in college.
+Grace Williams grew up as a poor minority in southern U.S. She was the only student of color in her honors program in high school and one of three women in her honors engineering program in college.
 She heard other people comment about why she, due to her race and background, is even in the program.

 When Grace entered graduate school, she faced a new discrimination based upon her LGBTQ identity.
 She was told by another student that LGBTQ students should not be educated alongside other students.
 Grace was shocked.
 She is bisexual and had only opened up to her friends.
 Fortunately, Grace did not let this stop her from continuing her education.
 She received help from a campus group called Prism that offers support to LGBTQ students.
 Since then, Grace works on creating tests for Alzheimer’s disease and worked with the nonprofit Alzheimer’s Association.

 LGBTQ Academic Groups